albertosantini/quadprog/README.md

 index starts from 1 and not from zero.
 Please, be aware and give a look at the examples in the test folder**.

-If you are using `node-quadprog` via Numeric.js, don't forget the releases may be not in sync.
+If you are using `quadprog` via Numeric.js, don't forget the releases may be not in sync.
 Latest release is here.

 Applications